probmods/probmods2/chapters/inference-algorithms.md

 - Even though guide models must not observe data (or factor/condition), they *can* actually depend on the data that is observed in the target model.
 This is sometimes called *amortized* inference.

+# Heuristics for choosing an algorithm

+Given this zoo of different algorithms for doing inference, which should you choose?
+Here is a simple checklist that can be useful:

+- Can you use `enumerate`?
+If so this is the best choice.
+It won't work if you have continuous choices or especially huge discrete state spaces.
+- Can you do rejection sampling?
+Try taking one sample and see how long it takes.
+If it's reasonable, this is the next best option.
+- Do you want inference to be fast and can tolerate bias?
+If so, try variational inference.
+Start with mean field and then make fancier guide families as you understand your model better.
+- If you notice that your model has observations interleaved with sampling (or can be written that way), then give SMC a shot.
+Keep an eye out for filter collapse.
+- MCMC tends to be a good fall back (if you run it long enough, it'll do well...).
+HMC tends to be better when your model has continuous variables.
+Tune step size carefully by looking at acceptance rate.

+In fact, this decision heuristic is pretty much what WebPPL `Infer` does when no method is specified!

+This is unfortunately not an exhaustive procedure, and some of the steps can require intuition.
+(E.g. how do you know if your variational algorithm is working?)
+There is a great deal written about diagnostics and rules of thumb for each inference algorithm!

 <!-- The following is copied and partly edited from summer school.
 However, changes in how optimization works in WebPPL means that a lot of this code no longer runs and needs some tlc.

 #### Example: Topic models